crystaldba/postgres-mcp/README.md

 - If you are using Windsurf, you can navigate to from the `Command Palette` to `Open Windsurf Settings Page` to access the configuration file.
 - If you are using Goose run `goose configure`, then select `Add Extension`.

+## Postgres Extension Installation (Optional)

+To enable index tuning and comprehensive performance analysis you need to load the `pg_statements` and `hypopg` extensions on your database.

+- The `pg_statements` extension allows Postgres Pro to analyze query execution statistics.
+For example, this allows it to understand which queries are running slow or consuming significant resources.
+- The `hypopg` extension allows Postgres Pro to simulate the behavior of the Postgres query planner after adding indexes.

+### Installing extensions on AWS RDS, Azure SQL, or Google Cloud SQL

+If your Postgres database is running on a cloud provider managed service, the `pg_statements` and `hypopg` extensions should already be available on the system.
+In this case, you can just run `CREATE EXTENSION` commands using a role with sufficient privileges.

+### Installing extensions on Self-Managed Postgres

+If you are using a self-managed Postgres database, you may need to do additional work.
+Before loading the `pg_statements` extension you must ensure that it is listed in the `shared_preload_libraries` in the Postgres configuration file.
+The `hypopg` extension may also require additional system-level installation (e.g., via your package manager) because it does not always ship with Postgres.

 ## Usage Examples

 ### Get Database Health Overview